MaastrichtU-IDS/dsri-documentation/docs/helm.md

 helm uninstall example-mysql
 ```

-### Set service account and node selector
+### Set deployment parameters

-You can also define a service account and a node selector when installing a Helm chart.
-For example here we make sure the application will run on DSRI CPU nodes and use the `anyuid` service account:
+You can also define deployment parameters when installing a Helm chart, such as the **service account** and **node selector**.

+For example, here we make sure the application will run on DSRI CPU nodes and use the `anyuid` service account:

 ```bash
 helm install example-mysql stable/mysql --set nodeSelector.dsri.unimaas.nl/cpu=true --set serviceAccount.name=anyuid